PDrifting/CBookDraft/book.markdown

 **Padding** - Is required, and can be manipulated by alignment and packing attributes.
 Overriding the default padding performed by GCC is likely to slow down access to members, but can save memory.
 Padding will only be inserted when a _struct_ member is followed by another _struct_ member that requires a larger alignment or at the end of the _struct_ to align it to a specific boundary.
 GCC by default is not allowed to reorder any _struct_ members to achieve optimal alignment, so programmers should be mindful of their member layouts inside their _struct_ definitions.

 **Transparency** - This only applies to _union_ Data Types.
 Accepting multiple types of arguments in C is problematic.
 There is no Function Overloading.
 However, it is possible to use a transparent _union_ in order to accomplish being able to pass multiple strictly declared Data Types using this attribute.
-For instance, POSIX when dealing with sockets and other networking based code, there are several functions that take multiple argument Data Types.
+For instance, in POSIX when dealing with sockets and other networking code, there are several functions that take multiple argument Data Types.
 This forces the function and the way it will be called with arguments to be treated in a special context.
 This is a bypass for getting around having to use _void_ pointers which would allow any type to be passed.

 > __attribute__ ((__transparent_union__))